taylorscott91/landlord_ruby_no_AR/readme.md

 require_relative "models/tenant"
 ```

-In the two files, create class definitions for an `apartment` and a `tenant`:
+In the two files, create class definitions for an `apartment` and a `tenant`.

 In `models/apartment.rb`...